Chris-Wills/R_Functions/README.md

 # WiTools
-A collection of R functions I've written during genomic analyses
+A collection of R functions I've written for genomic analyses

 ## Installation
 ``` r